fitle-dev/scikit-deploy/README.md

 `skdeploy /path/to/model/pickle /path/to/config.json`

 This will run a Docker build using the image name you have provided.

+If your model requires extra dependencies you can specify an additional `requirements.txt` file to include for your server with the `-r`flag:

+`skdeploy /path/to/model/pickle /path/to/config.json -r /path/to/requirements.txt`

 ## Running and testing the server